Meetings are a necessary evil, especially when working remotely.

-Nothing is more demoralizing than spending all day in meetings knowing that most of the meetings never came close to achieving its stated goal.
+Nothing is more demoralizing than spending all day in meetings, knowing that most meetings never came close to achieving their stated goal.

 You aren’t alone.

-If it makes you feel any better, there are thousands of people suffering through a needless meeting with you at any given time.
+If it makes you feel any better, thousands of people are suffering through a needless meeting with you at any given time.

 However, you can make a difference in your organization.